 It is a matter of privilege for me to present the second strategic trade policy framework (STPF) for the next three-year period, 2012-15.
 The present democratic government took the initiative to launch a three-year strategic trade policy framework in 2009 instead of annual trade policies to address the concerns of our business community as well as our trading partners on frequent policy shifts – termed as S.R.O. culture.
 This initiative has served the purpose of giving a medium-term outlook to our policy regime.

 Carrying this initiative forward, we are now launching the second Strategic Trade Policy Framework, for the period 2012-15.

 Despite various challenges faced by the economy, our trade has shown consistent improvement.
 Our exports increased by 27 percent in the year 2010-11 and touched a record level of us $ 24.8 billion.
 There was a slight fall of 4.7 percent in exports during 2011-12, due to the global financial crisis and lower prices of cotton in the international market.

 Ladies & gentlemen,

-Given the in-elasticity of our import basket, the only viable option available with the government to address the issue of trade deficit is to put a higher level of effort for increasing our exports.
+Given the in-elasticity of our import basket, the only viable option available with the government to address the issue of trade deficit is to put a higher level of effort into increasing our exports.
 It is in this perspective that we have formulated the strategic trade policy framework for 2012-15.

 The strategic trade policy framework sets out policy guidelines and identifies principal areas of action to strengthen different aspects of Pakistan’s export competitiveness directly or indirectly.